-When it comes to fenestration, the components of today’s energy efficient doors and windows should be made with the same attention to resource management.
-Recently the Amesbury Group’s Textile Facility, part of its Sealing Solutions Division, completed a compressed air reduction project which will yield a $41,000 annual electricity cost savings in their extrusion department.
+When it comes to fenestration, the components of today’s energy-efficient doors and windows should be made with the same attention to resource management.
+Recently the Amesbury Group’s textile facility, part of its Sealing Solutions Division, completed a compressed air reduction project that will yield a $41,000 annual electricity cost savings in their extrusion department.
 Yet, replacing compressed air nozzles with a blower-powered air wipe system wasn’t as simple as it first appeared.

 “The compressed air worked, but required nearly 3/4 of our total plant air consumption for just these extruders,” says Henry.
 “We sell by the foot, so by tying the energy use to the footage produced, we calculated that compressed air was costing 13 cents per thousand feet of extrusion.”

 A 100 percent performance guarantee is standard for every Sonic drying system.
 “They stood by it,” Henry says.
 Sonic lab-tested a new custom-sized split Sonic Air Wipe to replace the less costly air knives at no charge to Amesbury.
-“Henry’s engineering crew in Statesville was great to work with and very innovative in trying to fit the proverbial 5 lbs. in a 2 lb. bag,” Todd recalls.
+“Henry’s engineering crew in Statesville was great to work with and very innovative in trying to fit the proverbial 5 pounds in a 2-pound bag,” Todd recalls.
 “They were patient, thorough and Sonic could not have achieved the final success without them.”
-With further modifications at the Textile Facility, the system dried the extrusion completely, efficiently and at far less cost than compressed air.
+With further modifications at the textile facility, the system dried the extrusion completely, efficiently and at far less cost than compressed air.

 Soon, the Sonic solution will replace compressed air at more Amesbury Group facilities, starting with Bandlock in Ontario, California, located just 45 minutes from Sonic’s corporate offices, lab and manufacturing center.
 “Bandlock is currently in testing mode,” Henry adds.
 It’s a satisfying conclusion for two companies dedicated to the green future of fenestration who were willing to dry, dry and dry again to achieve the goal.